Settings

 Specify arbitrary bin edges:

-from goad import BinningScheme, MultiProblem, Settings, ZoneConfig
+from goad import BinningScheme, Geom, MultiProblem, Settings, ZoneConfig # noqa: E402

 # Specify arbitrary bin edges